oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.21.3 Client Identifier (optional)

-Contains the client identifier (client id); this field is optional and is included by a "sleeping" client when it goes to the "awake" state and is waiting for packets sent by the server/gateway.
+Contains the client identifier (ClientID); this field is optional and is included by a "sleeping" client when it goes to the "awake" state and is waiting for packets sent by the server/gateway.

 [The Client Identifier MUST be a Fixed Length UTF-8 Encoded String]{.mark}. []{.mark}